 I built up my portfolio by shooting my friends in unsigned bands who were supporting bigger signed bands, which is a great way to practice without having too much pressure on producing results!
 Failing that, just turn up to smaller venues with your camera (perhaps email the venue first, asking if it’s okay to bring your camera in) and just shoot the bands there.
 They will appreciate that you’re using initiative and will probably be happy to promote you on their page if they like what you do!
 That’s how I started and it’s the best way in.
 Just be patient and things will come.
 I’m still learning new things every day, so always be open to new photographic opportunities!

 In most cases you’ll need to be shooting for a publication.
-Online publications seem to be the best option for your first passes these days as there are plenty of them around - they are fairly easy and cheap to run so they are popular amongst people looking to make a start in the industry.
+Online publications seem to be the best option for your first passes these days as there are plenty of them around - they are fairly easy and cheap to run so they are popular among people looking to make a start in the industry.
 Do some research and find out which publications are often shooting shows in your area, then send them an email with a link to your portfolio offering your services!

 Where did you study photography?